boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 : TBD2

 Description:
-: As per {{Section 4.1 of !RFC8200}}, IPv6 nodes must accept and attempt to process extension headers in occurring any number of times in the same packet.
+: As per {{Section 4.1 of !RFC8200}}, IPv6 nodes must accept and attempt to process extension headers occurring any number of times in the same packet.
 This Information Element echoes the order of extension headers and number of consecutive occurrences of the same extension header type in a Flow.